trufflesuite/ganache-cli-archive/README.md

 * `evm_snapshot` : Snapshot the state of the blockchain at its current place.
 Takes no parameters.
 Returns the integer id of the snapshot created.
 * `evm_revert` : Revert the state of the blockchain to a previous snapshot.
 Takes one parameter.
 Reverts to the snapshot id passed, or the latest snapshot.
 * `evm_setTimestamp` : Sets timestamp of current block.
 Takes one parameter (unix timestamp).
 This is useful, if your tests have time-constraints for challenge periods etc..
-* `evm_setBlockNumber` : Sets block-number of current block.
-Takes one parameter (block number).
+* `evm_mineBlocks` : Mines a number of blocks.
+Takes one parameter (block count).
 This is useful, if your tests have block-number-constraints for challenge periods etc..

 These methods are really powerful within automated testing frameworks.
 Example uses for these methods are: